An Efficient Deep Learning Approach for Approximating Parameter-to-Solution Maps of PDEs: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{section: Preliminaries}, we briefly review the RBF-FD method and POD-based RBM for solving parametric PDEs in irregular domains.
-Section \ref{section: Numerical Algorithm} introduces our novel algorithm, termed the POD-DNN algorithm (see Algorithm \ref{POD-DNN algorithm}).
-This algorithm integrates the RBF-FD method, POD-based RBM, and DNNs to numerically simulate parametric maps.
-In Section \ref{section: Theoretic Analysis}, we commence with basic definitions and operations relevant to neural networks, leading to the proof of our main theorem, delineated as Theorem \ref{main theorem: approximate parametric map}.
-The experimental validation of our algorithm is detailed in Section \ref{section: Numerical Experiments}, where we also compare the numerical results with those obtained using the RBF-FD method and RBF-based RCM.
+In Section \ref{section: Preliminaries and Main Results}, we briefly review the PPDE problem, parametric maps, and the combination of RBM and DNN to numerically simulate parametric maps.
+We then present our assumptions and main result, delineated as Theorem \ref{main theorem: approximate parametric map}.
+In Section \ref{section: Theoretic Analysis}, we commence with basic definitions and operations relevant to neural networks, leading to the proof of our main theorem.
+The experimental validation of our algorithm is detailed in Section \ref{section: Numerical Experiments}, where we also compare the numerical results with conventional methods, non-neural network-based offline-online algorithms, and neural operators in different scenarios.